 This document describes the scientific Guaranteed Time Observation (GTO) program of the CHEOPS consortium.
 By its own nature CHEOPS is a follow up mission.
-The diversity of GTO program is a reflect of this optimisation.
+The diversity of GTO programs is reflecting this optimisation.
 The aim of CHEOPS GTO is to provide us with a comprehensive scientific program focused on exoplanet science.
-Its goal is to get unique sets of data allowing us to make progress in our understanding how planets form and evolve with the goal to improve universal model for planetary systems and further explore diversity in planetary systems.
-This program has been established by CHEOPS Science Team.
-It was initiated in 2016 by a call for ideas ("white call") followed by series of ranking, critical reviews and updates concluding to the present format.
-It is updated on regular basis, at least once a year.
+Its goal is to get unique sets of data allowing us to make progress in our understanding how planets form and evolve with the goal to improve formation models for planetary systems and further explore diversity of structures.
+This program has been established by the Science Team of the CHEOPS consortium.
+It was initiated in 2016 by a call for ideas ("white call") followed by various ranking, critical reviews and updates concluding to the present format.
+The program is updated regularly, but at least once a year.
 New programs are added, some programs are stopped and removed from this document.

 The science GTO program is technically structured in different topics with the goal to provide us with a comprehensive exoplanet science program.
-In this document, science topic are called theme and each of these theme is made of a series of specific programs.
+In this document, each science topic is called a theme and each of these theme is made of a series of specific programs.
 Every program is related to a unique science theme and is managed by a "Program Manager".

-Implementation of target in the RTL for each program is done with PHT-2 tool by each program manager.
-Implementation of target is a dynamic process that may be done at any time with the exception of special periods when GO limitations are applicable.
+Implementation of targets in the RTL for each program is done with the help of the PHT-2 tool by each program manager.
+Implementation and update of target list is a dynamic process that may be done at any time with the exception of special periods when GO limitations are applicable.
 Some program are active but without target meaning it is fully defined and approved by the science team but the target list is not yet known or incomplete.
 Formally targets may not "belong" to a single program.
 In some cases they are shared between different programs and even different themes.

-Progress of each program is regularly reviewed at least during each ST meetings.
+Progress of each program is regularly reviewed at least during each science team meetings.
 New themes are unlikely to be proposed but new program may be expected.
-In the course of the mission completed program not requiring further observations are removed from the document.
+In the course of the mission, when a program is completed (eg. not requiring further observations) it is removed from this document.
 The present document corresponds to a snap-short of program currently implemented and active in the GTO.

-To ease organisation and tracking each theme is identified by tag-name.
+To ease organisation and tracking each theme is identified by specific name.
 A short description of each of them is listed below: